 \section{Introduction}

 Unique continuation is a fundamental property for functions which solve the Laplace and related linear equations.
-A closely related problem is that of boundary unique continuation--- given a domain, $\Omega \subset \mathbb{R}^n$, and a function, $u$, which is harmonic in $\Omega$ and vanishes continuously on $V \subset \partial \Omega$, how large can the set $\{Q \in V: |\nabla u| = 0\}$ be if $u \not \equiv 0$?
+A closely related problem is that of boundary unique continuation: given a domain $\Omega \subset \mathbb{R}^n$ and a function $u$ which is harmonic in $\Omega$ and vanishes continuously on $V \subset \partial \Omega$, how large can the set $\{Q \in V: |\nabla u| = 0\}$ be if $u \not \equiv 0$?
 Boundary unique continuation is closely tied to the Cauchy problem and questions of well-posedness and stability of solutions to boundary value problems (see, for instance, \cite{Tataru02} and \cite{AlessandriniRondiRossetVessella09}).
-In this paper, we address questions in boundary unique continuation for harmonic functions.
+In this paper, we address two questions.
+First, we address the question of boundary unique continuation for harmonic functions on convex domains.
+Second, we also address the question of how the critical set $\{|\nabla u|=0\} \cap \Omega$ approaches $V \subset \partial \Omega$.
 We follow the approach of Garofalo and Lin \cite{GarofaloLin87} insofar as we make essential use of the Almgren frequency function.
-However, we introduce to this field recent techniques from geometric measure theory and geometric analysis developed by Naber and Valtorta \cite{NaberValtorta17-1}.
-These tools allow us to obtain very fine results on not just on the size and structure of the set $\{Q \in V \subset \partial \Omega : |\nabla u| =0 \}$, but also on how the strata of the critical set, $\{ p \in \Omega : |\nabla u| = 0\}$, approach $V \subset \partial \Omega.$
+And, because we want to obtain results on the full critical set $\{|\nabla u|=0\}$, we use packing estimates inspired by Cheeger, Naber, and Valtorta \cite{CheegerNaberValtorta15}.
+These tools allow us to obtain results the strata of the critical set $\{ p \in \Omega : |\nabla u(p)| = 0\}$ \textit{as it approaches} $V \subset \partial \Omega.$